dzl-dm/i2b2-upload-client/README.md

 export dwh_api_key=""
 ```
 > You will be provided with the `dwh_api_key` when you are granted access to upload data to the DWH.

 > You should generate the `secret_key` as a long random string (like a password).
 Use the same one for all datasets unless you want to remove the possibility of record linkage between datasets.
-Share the key only when soemone else is also managing complimentary data for the same patients (eg observational data and biobank data)
+Share the key only when someone else is also managing complimentary data for the same patients (eg observational data and biobank data)

+> __Note for Windows:__ From my experience, the `set` command only works in an admin cmd window.
+This application has no requirement for admin privileges.
+It seems also possible to use a different syntax under powershell. eg for __secret_key__: `[Environment]::SetEnvironmentVariable("secret_key", "ChangeMe", "User")` where "User" is literal, not the username.

 We also need to install python libraries:
 ```